-- Application of amount may be of revenue or capital nature. - Payment of tax shall be treated as application of income for the purpose of trust. - Repayment of loan (earlier taken for the purpose of trust) shall be treated as application of income. - Loan granted to poor person for education or medical treatment shall be treated as application of income.
-However, when such loan is repaid, it shall be treated as income of the trust. - Amount of excess application of last year can be set-off against the income deficiency of current year.
-In other words, application of income may be made before accrual of income. - Where any income is required to be applied or accumulated or set apart for application, then, for such purposes the income shall be determined without any deduction or allowance by way of depreciation or otherwise in respect of any asset, acquisition of which has been claimed as an application of income in the same or any other previous year
+- Application of amount may be of revenue or capital nature. - Application for charitable or religious purposes, from any loan or borrowing, shall not be treated as application of income for charitable or religious purposes.
+However, the amount not so treated as application shall be treated as application for charitable or religious purposes in the previous year in which the loan or borrowing, or part thereof, is repaid from the income of that year and to the extent of such repayment. - Loan granted to poor person for education or medical treatment shall be treated as application of income.
+However, when such loan is repaid, it shall be treated as income of the trust. - Any amount credited or paid, out of income to any other exempted entities (i.e., trust or institution referred to in sec.
+10(23C) or trust or institution registered u/s 12AA or 12AB), being contribution with a specific direction that it shall form part of the corpus, shall not be treated as application of income for charitable or religious purposes. - The calculation of income required to be applied or accumulated during the previous year shall be made without any set off or deduction or allowance of any excess application of any of the year preceding the previous year. - Where any income is required to be applied or accumulated or set apart for application, then, for such purposes the income shall be determined without any deduction or allowance by way of depreciation or otherwise in respect of any asset, acquisition of which has been claimed as an application of income in the same or any other previous year

-Compute taxable income of a charitable trust for the A.Y 2021-22 under the following cases:
+Compute taxable income of a charitable trust for the A.Y 2022-23 under the following cases: